Federal officials cast doubt on Ebola travel ban

 British Airways and some other airlines have suspended flights from those countries, and overall traffic to and from the affected areas has dropped.

-Sen. Mark Kirk, an Illinois Republican, has said the federal government should gradually halt flights to the region to protect Americans.
+Republican Sen. Mark Kirk has said the federal government should gradually halt flights to the region to protect Americans.
 Rep. Tim Murphy plans to conduct hearings on the policy this coming week.
 He leads the House Energy and Commerce Subcommittee on Oversight and Investigations.

 Asking travelers to report their own activities at airports “has been a demonstrated failure, and it is nearly impossible to retrace steps to try and track down everyone who has been in contact with a carrier taking multiple international flights across the globe,” Murphy, a Pennsylvania Republican, said Friday.

-Louisiana Gov. Bobby Jindal said the U.S. should halt flights from Ebola-stricken countries.
+Louisiana Gov. Bobby Jindal has said the U.S. should halt flights from Ebola-stricken countries.